Eyewritecode/eyewritecode.github.io/about.md

 My name is Thibault, a mobile and web application developer with an interest in entrepreneurship.

-I have experience working with Ruby on Rails and NLP based applications.
+I have experience working with Ruby on Rails and applying Natural Language Processing to solve business problems.

 Check out my <a href="/projects"> Projects </a> page to find what i have fun working on.